Benefits of course include follow up support

 You will be invoiced once your enrolment is confirmed.
-The invoice will be raised in your nominated local currency.
 The invoice will include payment details.

-Please note the course fees needs to be paid in full prior to commencement of the course.
+Please note the course fee needs to be paid in full prior to commencement of the course.

 Ganilau House, Cnr Scott & Edward Streets, Suva.

 We will advise which training Room to attend on your first day, closer to the course commencement.

 Travel and accommodation